- 50% response rate

 Last CS experience: I was Couchsurfing around Iceland for 5 months, challenging myself to maintain it from January-May and around the country without resorting to hostels, etc. And SUCCESS!
 (Although I may have slept outside in the rain several times when I couldn't find a host.
 A traveler's will is strong!!)

-I plan to fill in at least 80% of this map before I die in a far, far away part of it.
+I plan to fill in at least 80% of the map before I die in a far, far away part of it.

 -Writing: music, poetry, anything that makes me feel